 - Great build quality for the price

 Why you’ll love it.
-The Havit mechanical keyboard is a budget-friendly keyboard that gives you all the benefits of typing with mechanical switches at a rock bottom price.
+The Keychron K10 is a budget-friendly keyboard that gives you all the benefits of typing with mechanical switches at a rock bottom price.
 The blue equivalent switches offer the user clicky and tactile feedback when typing.

 Are Mechanical Keyboards Better For Typing?